Piano Concerto for the Left Hand (Ravel): Reception and legacy

 Although at first Wittgenstein did not take to its jazz-influenced rhythms and harmonies, he grew to like the piece.
 When Ravel first heard him play the concerto at a private concert in the French embassy in Vienna, he was furious.
 'He heard lines taken from the orchestral part and added to the solo, harmonies changed, parts added, bars cut and at the end a newly created series of great swirling arpeggios in the final cadenza.
 The composer was beside himself with indignation and disbelief.'
-Later Wittgenstein agreed to perform the concerto as written, and the two men patched up their differences, 'but the whole episode left a bitter taste in both their mouths'.
+Later Wittgenstein agreed to perform the concerto as written, and the two men made up their differences, 'but the whole episode left a bitter taste in both their mouths'.

 In May 1930 Ravel had had a major disagreement with Arturo Toscanini over the correct tempo for Boléro (he conducted it too fast for Ravel's liking, who said he should play it at the slower speed he had in mind, or not at all).
 In September, Ravel patched up the relationship and invited Toscanini to conduct the world premiere of the Piano Concerto for the Left Hand, but the conductor declined.

 Even before the premiere, in 1931 Alfred Cortot made an arrangement for piano two-hands and orchestra; however, Ravel did not approve of it and forbade its publication or performance.
 Cortot ignored this and played his arrangement, which caused Ravel to write to many conductors imploring them not to engage Cortot to play his concerto.
 After Ravel's death in 1937, Cortot resumed playing his arrangement, and even recorded it with Charles Munch leading the Paris Conservatoire Orchestra.

-Roger Muraro also played this piece during the 1986 International Tchaikovsky Competition, earning him fourth place in the piano competition.
+French classical pianist Roger Muraro performed the concerto during the 1986 International Tchaikovsky Competition.
+He placed fourth place in the competition.